Skip to content

 • πŸ”΄ BDN (Breakdown) = "Downward pressure detectedβ€”decline phase"

-How It Works (The Simple Version): Pentarch checks 4 things before showing a signal:
+How It Works (The Simple Version): Pentarch checks 4 things before showing an event:

 1. Is the overall market mood bullish or bearish?